Share this publication

 Carnival Sunday is family day.
 Sunday sees the Children’s Parade take place.
 The Children Parade kicks off at 9am and features young kids dressed in costumes parading through the streets of West London.
 While family day is not as wild and chaotic as Carnival Monday.
 Children’s day still attracts large crowds.

-At Emslie Horniman Pleasance Park there is plenty of family friendly activities taking place.
+At Emslie Horniman Pleasance Park there are plenty of family friendly activities taking place.
 There are plenty of fun family activities, live music and Caribbean food and drink stalls.

 ▷ J’Ouvert – Sunday 30th August 2020